-For vehicles with full frames, the tank must provide adequate clearance to top, front, rear and sides to body and other supports.
+For vehicles with full frames, the tank must have a minimum clearance of 2 in. top, front, rear and sides to body and other supports.

 Tank may be pressurized to 1.25 PSI maximum to check for final line leakage or for forcing fuel through the system.
 Pressures greater than this amount may be detrimental and affect tank durability.